 Relax, unwind and enjoy the view in our geothermal pool, the first of its kind in the UK.
-Bathe in natural salt water heated to 35 degrees by our very own geothermal well.
+Bathe in natural salt water heated to between 30-35 degrees by our very own geothermal well.

 The idea of adding a heated section at Jubilee Pool was first mooted back in 2010 by Charlie Nixon (the brother of former Jubilee Pool Director, Martin Nixon) over a pint or two at The Yacht, when they were discussing how often people struggled with the pool’s chilly water temperature.
 Charlie had just returned from a trip to New Zealand where he had bathed in geothermal pools and his response to the issue was ‘why don’t you just heat it with geothermal energy?’
 If only it were that simple eh?!